-Is it Still Springtime For Putin And Republicans?
+Rand Paul Goes To Russia And Delivers Letter For Trump, Marking Our Era Of Irony

 #Breaking: A second meeting between President Trump and Russian President Vladimir Putin has been delayed, according to a statement from national security adviser John Bolton.— NPR Politics (@nprpolitics) July 25, 2018

-Trump also has grudgingly postponed a planned Washington visit by Putin, pushing it into the new year with the proviso that Special Counsel Robert Mueller's investigation of Russian interference in the 2016 election be finished first.
+Trump also has grudgingly postponed a planned Washington visit by Putin, pushing it into the new year with the proviso that special counsel Robert Mueller's investigation of Russian interference in the 2016 election be finished first.

-But the real end point of that probe is far from certain.
+But the real endpoint of that probe is far from certain.

 This week, in a related trial in federal court, former Trump campaign chairman Paul Manafort has been shown to have extensive entanglements with Russians.
-These include debts to Oleg Deripaska, a member of Putin's inner circle of associates, who has sued him for $25 million.
+These include debts to Oleg Deripaska, a member of Putin's inner circle of associates, who has sued him and his former associate Rick Gates for $25 million.

 How seriously should we take any of this?